tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 - VID_AUTHORITY_NAME (optional)
 - VID_AUTHORITY_DOMAIN (opitonal)
 - CORS_ORIGIN (optional JSON string: RegExp[] - an array of CORS origins - additional to the deployed Admin and API origins)
+- ENABLE_AUDIT_LOG_STREAMING (optional feature, use a value of `true` to enable provisioning of the Event Hubs and Stream Analytics job)

 ### Secrets